jungvonmatt/storyblok-migrations/DEVELOPMENT.md

 This section contains information about how to run, test and develop `sb-migrate` locally.
 If you want to contribute to the project, please read the [CONTRIBUTING.md](CONTRIBUTING.md) guidelines first.

+### Architecture

+To understand the architecture of the project, please refer to the [ARCHITECTURE.md](ARCHITECTURE.md) file.

 ### Requirements

 - Node.js 20.x or higher (use `.nvmrc` for auto-installation)